Are you interested in growing tomatoes? Getting year after year consistent results?

 I tend to use two different types and it seems to work very well.

+For the initial stages I use Canna Vega – a two part nutrient which you mix into the water.
 It makes it easier for the manufacturer to keep the elements apart as some don’t mix well if kept together in concentration.

 When the flowers start appearing I change over to Canna Flora – specifically formulated for flowering plants.
 I stay with this until the end.